gevorgiann/class-material/LectureNotes/digital_logic/Oct_19/README.md

   1. (M) Are we going to learn C
      - you already know C, well kinda
      - not directly
+  1. (A) Question
+     - BCD
+     - Base 4
+     - subtraction via the addition of 1's complement and initial carry bit
+     - persnickety of the prof and grading

 # At the end, go over mulitplication